-- 81. The Board was persuaded by the Respondent's independent capitalization rate study and 'trend-line' analysis and the conclusions (R-3, section 17). - 82.
-The Board was not persuaded by the Complainant's capitalization rate trends arguments based on '2009 National Investor Survey' (Exhibit C-6, pages 18-44) as this survey pertained to the United States and not Canada. - 83.
+- rates in the "AA" were from the most recent lease comparables indicating an upward trend in rental rates.
+Lease rates for the "A" buildings appeared to be stable. - 81.
+The Board was persuaded by the Respondent's independent capitalization rate study and 'trend-line' analysis and the conclusions (R-3, section 17). - 82.
+The Board was persuaded by the Respondent's capitalization rate analysis and the rebuttal to the Complainant's capitalization rate argument.
+The Board accepts the Respondent's capitalization rate methodology which applied an increase of 100 basis points to capitalization rates used in completing the 2009 assessment of suburban office buildings in the seven market areas of the City. - 83.
+The Board was not persuaded by the Complainant's capitalization rate trends arguments based on '2009 National Investor Survey' (Exhibit C-6, pages 18-44) as this survey pertained to the United States and not Canada. - 84.
 The Board finds the Complainant's methodology might be acceptable if a sufficient number of current investment sales comparables were available.
 In this regard the Board is persuaded that two of the five sales comparables (Dell and Rohit, Exhibit C2-S, pages 11-65) relied upon by the Complainant to establish capitalization rates were flawed.
-The Board questions the reliability in projecting a capitalization rate from such a small sampling of the remaining three sales. - 84.
+The Board questions the reliability in projecting a capitalization rate from such a small sampling of the remaining three sales. - 85.
 Respecting the Complainant's witness, the Board found the presentation interesting, but found the macro economics did not lend itself well to the Edmonton market.
 There was insufficient evidence to show that the Edmonton market moved in tandem with the national market.
-As such the Board did not place a great deal of weight on the Complainant's witness. - 85.
-The Board placed little weight on third party reports provided by the Complainant (C-6, pages 54-61) as these pertained to 'retail' and not 'suburban offices'. - 86.
+As such the Board did not place a great deal of weight on the Complainant's witness. - 86.
+The Board placed little weight on third party reports provided by the Complainant (C-6, pages 54-61) as these pertained to 'retail' and not 'suburban offices'. - 87.
 Assessment to Sales Ratios (ASRs) are used to test the methodology used in valuing property each year for assessment purposes; ASR is the ratio of the assessment to the sales price.
 The closer the ratio is to 1, the better the assessment reflects market conditions.
 When the ASR analysis completed by the Complainant (exhibit C-2S page 23) was examined, the Board noted that while the average ASR is within the guidelines (.95 to 1.05), the overall individual ranges indicate substantial deviation.
 When the two unreliable sales comparables (Dell and Rohit) are removed from the total of five, the median becomes 1.23 as compared to the indicated median of 1.04 with Dell and Rohit included.
-Therefore, the Board was not persuaded by the Complainant's analysis of the ASRs indicated by the sales comparables. - 87.
+Therefore, the Board was not persuaded by the Complainant's analysis of the ASRs indicated by the sales comparables. - 88.
 The Board was persuaded by the graphs (R-2, section 4, pages 1-30) in which the Respondent combined the Complainant's rental rate indicators (Exhibit C-2S, suburban rent, pages 1-16) with the Respondent's.
-Upon review of these graphs of the combined data from the two parties, the Board finds that the Respondent's position that rents did rise between 2008 and the valuation day of July 1, 2009, is reasonable. - 88.
-The Board notes the Respondent produced an equity argument (Exhibit R-2, section 12) to show that the subject property was assessed in a fair and equitable manner.
+Upon review of these graphs of the combined data from the two parties, the Board finds that the Respondent's position that rents did rise between 2008 and the valuation day of July 1, 2009, is reasonable.

+89. The Board notes the Respondent produced an equity argument (Exhibit R-2, section 12) to show that the subject property was assessed in a fair and equitable manner.
 These equity comparables reflected the similarities between the equity comparables and the subject property.
 The Complainant did not address the equity argument.